microsoft/z3guide/website/docs/09 - Sequences.md

 ## Examples

-When inserting <tt>b</tt> at or after position 8, but before the length of the string, which is at least 10, then the resulting string has the same length, and either character 8 or 9 are unchanged.
+When inserting `b` at or after position 8, but before the length of the string, which is at least 10, then the resulting string has the same length, and either character 8 or 9 are unchanged.
 ```z3
 (declare-const s (Seq Int))